 We’ve broken things down into three sections, covering our hiking clothes, backpacks, and extra gear.
 In each section we’ve given an indication of when, why, and how we use these items, aiming to help you make relevant gear choices for your own hiking trips.

-We don’t consider ourselves experts by any means, but we have spent lots of time in the outdoors over the last few years.
+We don’t consider ourselves experts by any means, but we have spent lots of time in the outdoors over the past several years.
 Throughout this time we’ve built our knowledge and experience (more or less from scratch) to a point where we feel confident in our choice of gear and prepared for most hiking situations outside of winter.
 So whether you’re an enthusiastic beginner or a seasoned adventurer, we hope you’ll find our hiking gear checklist useful and informative.

 Interested in camping?
 Check out our complete backpacking camping gear.